Linda E. Reed, Youngstown, Ohio – Obituary

 She loved to sing, listen to music and dancing.

-She leaves her son, William “Billy” Burch; siblings, Christine Reed Burch, Mary E. (Eddie) Gandy, Fredrick “Pops” (Doll) Taylor, Thomas M. (Pam) Stewart, Jr.; a special nephew, Gary “CoCo” Benjamin and a host grandchildren, nieces, nephew, family and friends.
+She leaves her son, William “Billy” Burch; siblings, Christine Reed Burch, Mary E. (Eddie) Gandy, Fredrick “Pops” (Doll) Taylor and Thomas M. (Pam) Stewart, Jr.; a special nephew, Gary “CoCo” Benjamin and a host grandchildren, nieces, nephew, family and friends.

 She was preceded in death by her parents and three brothers, Johnathan Barrett, Roosevelt Benjamin and Miles Reed, Jr.